swiftlang/swift-evolution/proposals/0311-task-locals.md

 Values stored in task-local storage must conform to the [`Sendable` marker protocol](https://github.com/apple/swift-evolution/blob/main/proposals/0302-concurrent-value-and-concurrent-closures.md), which ensures that such values are safe to be used from different tasks.
 Please refer to the `Sendable` proposal for more details on the guarantees and checks it introduces.

-The property wrapper itself must be a `class` because we use it's stable object identifier as *key* for the value lookups performed by the concurrency runtime.
+The property wrapper itself must be a `class` because we use its stable object identifier as *key* for the value lookups performed by the concurrency runtime.

 The implementation of task locals relies on the existence of `withUnsafeCurrentTask` from the [Structured Concurrency proposal](0304-structured-concurrency.md).
 This is how we are able to obtain a task reference, regardless if within or outside of an asynchronous context.